 It's one of the biggest days of the year in South Australia.
 Here are some handy tips to ensure your visit to the Credit Union Christmas Pageant is a breeze!

-Before you make your way to town, study the pageant route so you know where to go when you arrive.
+Before you make your way to town, study the 2014 pageant route when it becomes available so you know where to go when you arrive.
 To get the best spots, you'll need to arrive early.
 Make sure you bring some food and drinks (especially for the children) and locate the nearest toilets.

 Top Tips for Pageant Day

 • DO be sun smart and Slip, Slop, Slap

 • DO let children to the front near the Blue Honour line

 • DO write your mobile number on your child’s arm in case they become lost

 • DO download the Pageant smart phone app for the full float list and new route map